Overnight French Toast Casserole

 - Cinnamon and sugar dot the top of the casserole, which adds crunch and a gorgeous golden hue.

-Bake for 45–50 minutes, or until golden brown.
-Let sit for 5 minutes before serving.
+- Bake for 45–50 minutes, or until golden brown.
+Serve with maple syrup for drizzling.

 French toast casserole is delicious on its own, but if you want to change it up, here are a few ideas: